neondatabase/serverless/README.md

 ## Bring your own Postgres database

-This package comes configured to connect to a Neon database over a secure (`wss:`) WebSocket.
+This package comes configured to connect to a Neon database.
 But you can also use it to connect to your own Postgres instances if you [run your own WebSocket proxy](DEPLOY.md).

 ## Open-source